lndecastro/AICofounder/EAIBS/Module4_Plan_to_Pitch.md

 - [ ] Notes on visuals or demos needed for Slides 5 and 8
 - [ ] Investor Q&A preparation (top 8 questions + your answers)

----

----

-## 4.5 Your Personalized Assistant — Final Configuration
+## 4.5 Your Personalized Assistant: Final Configuration

-By the end of this session, your Personalized Assistant will have received all four Blueprint pieces as knowledge — making it the most complete AI representation of your startup that exists.
+By the end of this session, your Personalized Assistant will have received all four Blueprint pieces as knowledge, making it the most complete AI representation of your startup that exists.
 This is the moment to finalize its configuration and verify that it can perform the three key roles it will play after the program ends.

 ### The Three Roles of Your Startup's AI Cofounder

-**Role 1 — Investor Q&A Partner**
+**Role 1: Investor Q&A Partner**

 Test your assistant with the five most common investor questions:

-🤖 **Test your Personalized Assistant:**
+**Test your Personalized Assistant:**
 ```
 1. "What problem does your company solve, and how big is the market?"
 2. "Why is your solution better than what already exists?"